 By creating visual hooks in-store for your customers, you stand every chance at creating a memorable first impression.

-If you want to understand how your shopper shops your store, then you only need to look at your retail data.
+If you want to understand how your shopper shops your store, you only need to look at your retail data.
 It’ll tell you everything you need to know.

 That said, it’s not only about knowing what they buy that will help you.
 To make full use of floor planning, you need to know so much more.